privacybydesign/irma-documentation/yivi-docs/blog/2025-04-14-eudi-wallet-roadmap/index.md

 However, there is a long road ahead of integrating these signature schemes within the ARF, but we greatly support the work Orange has been doing.

 ## Vision - The road ahead
-We took some time so that the ARF and according standards became less volatile.
-Aligning to the ARF and accompanying standards that are very much still in development is a risky move.
-You might end up making the required investment twice.
-We now believe that the ecosystem is working towards a first stable interoperable profile.
-This gives us the certainty to start aligning Yivi with industry standards.
+We have intentionally waited for the ARF and related standards to stabilize.
+Premature adoption would have resulted in duplicated investment.
+Now, with a more concrete and interoperable profile emerging we think the time is ready to act.

 :::note[Vision]
 Yivi has to become `crypto agile`, in the sense that Yivi supports multiple credential schemes, protocols and credential formats.
 We think this is the right move ahead, we `preserve our privacy first implementation` and make Yivi `compatible with EUDI-wallet standards`.
 It allows us to innovate together with academia on for instance Post Quantum ZKP, Digital voting, Digital watermarking, etc.